Shadow Ringing of Black Holes from Photon Sphere Quasinormal Modes: Introduction

+A large body of work has clarified the relationship between black-hole quasinormal modes, photon spheres, and static shadows.
+In the eikonal limit, the real and imaginary parts of the QNM frequency are controlled by the orbital frequency and Lyapunov exponent of the unstable circular null geodesic \cite{Cardoso:2008bp}, motivating joint studies of QNM spectra and shadow radii in a variety of backgrounds \cite{Wei:2019jve,Yu:2022yyv,Ladino:2023zqc,Campos:2021sff,Koch:2025gaw,Borah:2025tvw,Luo:2024avl}.
+These analyses typically compare QNM frequencies and the size or shape of a static shadow, making use of the approximate correspondence between the photon sphere and both observables.
+Related work on genuinely time-dependent shadow variability includes dynamical photon-sphere/shadow evolution in accreting or radiating spacetimes and, more directly, shadow deformations induced by an external long-lived gravitational-wave perturbation of Schwarzschild, yielding periodic (and potentially chaotic) boundary structure and enabling constraints on wave parameters using EHT data, with corresponding gravitational-wave imprints on photon deflection also explored \cite{Wang:2019skw,Pantig:2023yer,Pantig:2024kfn,Solanki:2022glc,Koga:2022dsu}.

 To date, the shadow is almost always modeled as a quasi-static feature of a stationary metric (Schwarzschild or Kerr), possibly distorted by spin, plasma propagation effects, or alternative-gravity modifications.
 Yet, if the geometry is time-dependent, as it must be during ringdown, then photon trajectories, and with them the separatrix between captured and escaping rays that defines the shadow, should inherit coherent, mode-resolved temporal modulations.
-This observation motivates a simple but, to our knowledge, unexplored question: does the black hole's shadow ring at the QNM frequencies?
+This observation motivates a simple but, to our knowledge, unexplored question: Does the black hole's shadow ring at the QNM frequencies?
 We refer to this putative effect as "shadow ringing".
+Hence, in this work, we do not only correlate QNM spectra with static shadow radii.
+Instead, we derive a first-order, mode-resolved transfer law that maps metric perturbations sourced by QNMs directly to the time-dependent critical curve on the observer’s screen, thereby predicting a dynamical shadow ringing signal tied to the photon sphere.

 We approach this question in the controlled setting of linear perturbation theory about a Schwarzschild black hole of mass $M$.
 We write the metric as

 with $g^{(0)}_{\mu\nu}$ the Schwarzschild metric in standard coordinates and $h_{\mu\nu}$ a single, mode-selected QNM perturbation.
 For a fixed angular multipole $(\ell,m)$ and parity, the master field takes the damped-sinusoid form